dan-wagner/DMHEE_HIV/README.md

 # DMHEE_HIV

-The goal of this repo is to develop and execute the HIV model from the DMHEE textbook [^1].
-This exercise was developed in response to the fact that the textbook instructions are designed and organized for a spreadsheet environment.
+The goal of this repo is to develop and execute the HIV model from the DMHEE textbook in a reproducible manner [^1].
+This necessitated the creation of an automated workflow which was designed to capture the procedures of the economic evaluation as well as those used to estimate the parameter inputs [^scope].

-A different approach is required when using a programming language [^scope].
+This project was initiated in response to the fact that the original textbook exercises are designed and organized for a spreadsheet environment.
+Adapting these exercises to a programming language offered the ability to show how this model could be developed in a reproducible fashion.
+A collection of previously identified strategies for reproducibility were used to achieve a level of reproducibility that would allow for the reliable re-generation of results, including intermediate data sets.

 # Model Summary